 They have a central metal column and several flexible rods that effectively stretch the covering material into 8 or more curved triangle-shaped panels.
 The material is either a white diffusing fabric or an opaque black fabric that is reflective on the inside.

-The technology is pretty simple.
+The technology is simple.
 The purpose is to change the quality of your light by spreading it across a larger area, effectively broadening the light source.

 Umbrella Size Matters